-Green potatoes can cause the same problem, so while it’s okay to sneak your dog a spoonful of mashed potatoes here and there, don’t let her gnaw on a raw one!
+Green potatoes can cause the same problem, so while it’s okay to sneak your dog a spoonful of mashed potatoes here and there, don’t let her gnaw on a raw one.

-We all know chocolate is toxic for canines, but did you know that caffeine is also one of the most dangerous foods for dogs?
+We all know theobromine, the flavorful chemical in regular, dark chocolate, and white chocolate is toxic for canines, but did you know that caffeine is also one of the most dangerous foods for dogs?
 Caffeine is a powerful stimulant, and according to the ASPCA, it can cause “vomiting, diarrhea, increased thirst, restlessness and an increased heart rate” in pets.